top of page

 Research interests

-My research focuses on integrating plant physiology and comparative genomics in a phylogenetic framework to understand how traits - particularly those involved in abiotic stress - evolve in plants.
-Much of my current work is on understanding the evolution of Crassulacean acid metabolism, a modification to the C3 photosynthetic pathway that enables plants to live in habitats where water is limiting.
+The lab's research focuses on integrating plant physiology and comparative genomics in a phylogenetic framework to understand how traits - particularly those involved in abiotic stress - evolve in plants.
+Much of our current work is on understanding the evolution of Crassulacean acid metabolism, a modification to the C3 photosynthetic pathway that enables plants to live in habitats where water is limiting.
 CAM plants open their stomata for gas exchange at night and store incoming CO2 as malate in their vacuoles; during the day, stomata (mostly) close and malate is decarboxylated, flooding the C3 pathway with high concentrations of CO2.
 CAM plants lose less water to the atmosphere and waste less energy on costly reactions like photorespiration.

 Evolution of CAM - enablers and roadblocks